bogdan-szabo-sociomantic/ocean-1/README.rst

 New Features
 ^^^^^^^^^^^^

+Unit testing (``ocean.core.UnitTestRunner``)
+  The unit test runner now accepts a new option ``-p`` / ``--package`` to only run the tests in a particular package or module (effectively any module with a fully qualified name that starts with the passed argument).

+  The option can be used multiple times to run tests in several packages.
+If no package is passed, it will run the unit tests for all the modules found.

 ``ocean.core.Test``
   ``testThrown`` helper has been added.
 It verifies that expression that was expected to throw exception type during evaluation has indeed done that.